bettayub/Bett_lost_and-_found/README.md

 - Users can view and manage their rewards through an interactive interface.
 - Visual cues and notifications for users receiving rewards, fostering user engagement.

-## Developers

-The Lost and Found App frontend was developed by the following team:

-- Lawi
-- James
-- Vany
-- Kennedy
-- Ayub

 ## Contributing